donwardpeng/100-days-of-code/log.md

 **Thoughts**: Trying to keep everything designed to be reused for other conferences.

 **Link to work:** [MIDevFest Site](https://github.com/donwardpeng/midevfest)*Link to work:** [MIDevFest Site](https://github.com/donwardpeng/midevfest)

+### Day 92: June 28, 2019
+##### (Continuing on a new Flutter Project)

+**Today's Progress**: Code of Conduct Page completed.
+I could not find a good way to embed HTML into an existing Flutter for Web page, thus I just hosted the static HTML page in Firebase Cloud Storage and open a separate tab for the page.

+**Thoughts**: When Flutter for Web allows the Flutter packages to be fully used, then displaying HTML in a site will be much easier.

+**Link to work:** [MIDevFest Site](https://github.com/donwardpeng/midevfest)*Link to work:** [MIDevFest Site](https://github.com/donwardpeng/midevfest)